howatto/ocstuff/mdbrowser/README.md

 ## Known issues

-- So far reflowing hasn't been tested with words longer than the width of the screen.
+- So far reflowing hasn't been tested with words longer than the output width.
 - No support for any formatting besides hyperlinks and level 1+2 headings.
 Support for lists is planned, but stuff like bold, italics, and underline will probably stay out.
 Not like OC has a way to render it anyhow.
 - Apparently Markdown renderers are supposed to treat contiguous lines as being part of the same paragraph, without any line breaks in it.
 This renderer doesn't do that.